thanos-io/thanos/docs/proposals-accepted/202304-cardinalitymanagment.md

 1. We will first access and aggregate the series, labels, and label-value pairs information within the Thanos receiver by extending its functionality while processing incoming data.

 2. There will be a new data structure to hold the statistics.
 This structure should have methods to compute the required statistics.
-3. We will define a new HTTP endpoint in the Thanos receiver to expose the API,as `/api/v1/cardinality`.
+3. We will define a new HTTP endpoint in the Thanos receiver to expose the API, as `/api/v1/cardinality`.

 4. We will Implement a new API handler function that

-   - Accepts optional query parameters, such as top , for filtering and sorting the results.
+   - Accepts optional query parameters, such as top, for filtering and sorting the results.
    - Calls the data structure's methods to compute the required statistics.
    - Serializes the results into JSON format and returns it as an HTTP response.
    - Handles potential partial results by setting the isPartial field in the response and providing an appropriate error message.